kveperedo/astro-portfolio/src/content/portfolio/info.md

 title: Portfolio | Kevin Von Erich Peredo

 name: kevin von erich peredo
-position: Frontend Engineer
+position: Fullstack Developer

-mainDescription: A Front-End Developer with experience in building and maintaining performant and responsive web applications.
-Proficient in languages like HTML, CSS, JavaScript, React.JS, Typescript; and modern libraries and frameworks, passionate about beautiful and functional UI design and development, experimenting with new and bleeding edge frontend libraries and technologies.
+mainDescription: A fullstack developer with experience in building and maintaining performant and responsive web applications.
+Proficient in languages like HTML, CSS, JavaScript, React.JS, Typescript; and modern libraries and frameworks, passionate about beautiful and functional UI design and development, experimenting with new and bleeding edge frontend and backend technologies.

 experience:
     [